rust-unofficial/patterns/idioms/rustdoc-init.md

 ## Description

-If a struct takes significant effort to initialize, when writing docs it can be quicker to wrap your example with a function the struct as an argument.
+If a struct takes significant effort to initialize, when writing docs, it can be quicker to wrap your example with a function which takes the struct as an argument.

 ## Motivation
 Sometimes there is a struct with multiple or complicated parameters and several methods.